Grootsingh/Noob-Docs/Axios.md

     `clarifyTimeoutError: false,`<br/>
     `},`</br>

     Transitinal option is use to support the deprecated feature of the axios.

     In Axios, the transitional option is used to enable or disable transitional behavior when working with deprecated features or behaviors.
 It allows you to control how Axios handles deprecated functionality and provides a smoother migration path when upgrading to newer versions.

     The transitional option is an object with various properties that can be set to true or false to enable or disable specific transitional behaviors.

     These properties include:

     1. silentJSONParsing: When set to true, it disables the warning message when Axios automatically parses JSON responses for non-2xx status codes.
 This behavior is deprecated, and Axios recommends handling the response manually.
 By default, it is set to false.

     2. forcedJSONParsing: When set to true, it forces Axios to parse JSON responses for all status codes, even if the response does not contain the appropriate Content-Type header.
 This behavior is deprecated, and Axios recommends handling the response manually.
        By default, it is set to false.

     3. clarifyTimeoutError: When set to true, it adds additional information to the error message for timeout errors, providing more details about the timeout.
 By default, it is set to false.

     Here's an example of how to use the transitional option:

     ```js
+    axios
-        axios.get('/api/data', {
+      .get("/api/data", {
         transitional: {
           silentJSONParsing: true,
           forcedJSONParsing: false,
-            clarifyTimeoutError: false
+          clarifyTimeoutError: false,
-          }
+        },
       })
-          .then(response => {
+      .then((response) => {
         // Handle successful response
       })
-          .catch(error => {
+      .catch((error) => {
         // Handle error
       });
     ```

     In the example above, the transitional option is included in the Axios request configuration object.
 The silentJSONParsing property is set to true to suppress the warning message for automatic JSON parsing, while the other transitional properties are set to their default values.

     By using the transitional option, you can customize the behavior of Axios when working with deprecated features.
 It gives you more control over how Axios handles specific functionalities during the migration process to newer versions or when dealing with specific use cases that require different transitional behaviors.

     It's worth noting that transitional behaviors are typically introduced to provide backward compatibility or a smoother migration path, but they may be removed or changed in future versions of Axios.
 It's recommended to consult the Axios documentation and keep track of any changes or deprecations related to transitional behaviors when upgrading your Axios version.

 32. `env: {`<br/>
     `// The FormData class to be used to automatically `<br/>`serialize the payload`<br/>